jfhbrook/susitna/README.md

 ### Prioritized Backlog

-- Steal ideas from other fantasy consoles
 - ADR for vitest and grabthar
+- Research ECMA-55, write ADR
 - for/while/goto
   - [ ] ADR for for/while/goto
 - Logical operators